-New Jersey Governor Phil Murphy has endorsed an anti-legacy operator campaign and recently repeated common anti-homegrow rhetoric to justify a delay.
+New Jersey Governor Phil Murphy has endorsed an anti-legacy operator campaign.
+He also recently repeated common anti-homegrow rhetoric to justify a delay.

-Cannabis industry leaders launched Buy Legal, a national campaign encouraging adult-use cannabis consumers not to buy cannabis from the legacy market.
-It’s being organized by the U.S. Cannabis Council (USCC), a trade association dominated by majority White-male-owned cannabis corporations that are Multi-State Operators (MSOs).
+Cannabis industry leaders launched Buy Legal.
+It is a national campaign encouraging adult-use cannabis consumers not to buy cannabis from the legacy market.
+It’s being organized by the U.S. Cannabis Council (USCC), a trade association dominated by White-male-owned cannabis corporations that are Multi-State Operators (MSOs).

 Murphy was the first elected official to partner with Buy Legal.